 Vote Required.
 Holders of Common Stock are entitled to one vote for each share held as of the Record Date on all matters to be voted on.
 In the election of directors (Proposal 1), the Board will be elected by a plurality of the voting power of the Common Stock represented in person or by proxy and entitled to vote at the Annual Meeting.
 Each stockholder is entitled to vote in favor or withhold his, her or its vote with respect to each individual nominee or all nominees.
 Votes that are withheld will have no effect on the outcome of the election of directors.
-The Company's Bylaws provide that, except as otherwise provided by applicable law, the rules of the Nasdaq Stock Market, the Company's Certificate of Incorporation or the Bylaws, all matters other than the election of directors will be decided by the vote of a majority in voting power of the shares present in person or by proxy and entitled to vote at the Annual Meeting and on the matter.
-The affirmative vote of a majority in voting power of the shares present in person or by proxy and entitled to vote at the Annual Meeting and on such proposal is required to approve Proposal 2 (Amendment of the Professional Diversity Network, Inc. 2013 Equity Compensation Plan) and Proposal 3 (Accounting Firm Ratification Proposal).
+The Company's Bylaws provide that, except as otherwise provided by applicable law, the rules of the Nasdaq Stock Market, the Company's Certificate of Incorporation or the Bylaws, all matters other than the election of directors will be decided by the vote of a majority in voting power of the shares present in person or by proxy and entitled to vote at the Annual Meeting and on such proposal is required to approve Proposal 2 (Amendment of the Professional Diversity Network, Inc. 2013 Equity Compensation Plan) and Proposal 3 (Auditing Firm Ratification Proposal).
 None of the proposals are contingent upon the approval of any other proposal.